andrscrrn/pizza-guy/README.md

 **Please don't forget to run `npm run demo` before submitting any change just to double check that everything is working like a charm.** We are expecting to have this as part of the testing suite but we are still working on it.

+Please use `npm run commit` instead of `git commit -m "your message"` since we're using semantic release + commitizen and we aim to have things as tidy as possible.

 ## Issues / bugs
 We are working once on a while in this small library.
 Please report an issue [here](https://github.com/andresdavid90/pizza-guy/issues) and we'll take a look as soon as we can.